 The appropriated budget is prepared by fund, function, and department.
 The Board of Directors adopts the original budget by resolution prior to the beginning of the District's fiscal year (July 1 through June 30).
 The Board resolution authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
 Total personnel services, materials and services, capital outlay, transfers out, and contingencies are the levels of control established by the resolution.
-The General Fund also defines those same appropriation levels by six departmental levels.
+The General Fund also defines those same appropriations within their departmental levels.
 The District's department heads may request transfers of appropriations within their department or between other departments.
-Such transfers of appropriations however require support from the Fire Chief and then final approval by the Board of Directors via a resolution.
+Such transfers of appropriations.
 The legal level of budgetary control (i.e., the level at which expenditures may not legally exceed appropriations) is at the department level.